pfrazee/vitra/README.md

 ### Native-code contract runtime

 Currenly Vitra is using [https://github.com/laverdet/isolated-vm] to execute contracts (via the [Confine Sandbox](https://github.com/confine-sandbox) framework).
 This could be optimized by replacing the Confine guest process with a C++ program that embeds V8, which would reduce the amount of marshalling between V8 contexts.

+### Edge-case protocols

+Vitra is currently designed to follow the contract with no external mutations allowed.
+This means that operator error could leave a Vitra in an unrecoverable state.
+We could solve this kind of problem with "edge-case protocols."
+Some edge-case protocols to consider:

+- **Contract rollback**.
+A broken contract could leave the database in an inoperable state (e.g. a runtime error stops execution).
+An edge-case protocol for rolling back to a previous version could help solve this.

 ### ZK-SNARKs